 A cover letter is a short three or four paragraph document.
 It should be written with the assumption that employers will consult your resume to match it to the statement you are making in the letter about your qualifications.

 A cover letter will help employers to interpret your background as represented on the resume and will help prove how your previous experiences qualify you for a job.

 When you are writing a cover letter for a job, first review the job requirements that are detailed in the job posting.
 Use your cover letter to explain how you meet those criteria.
-Here are cover letter writing tips to help you write a powerful, effective letter.

 Use a Cover Letter to Convey Subjective Information